rs-renato/cluster-worker/README.md

 ## From API Perspective: Producer vs Consumer

 As said, Cluster Worker is an API based on `producer vs consumer architecture`.
 It uses hazelcast distibuted queue to  exchange data through the cluster members.
-Its internal uses  `Runnable's` that encapsulate the client's implementation of `ItemProducer` and `ItemConsumer`.
+Its internal uses  `Callable's` that encapsulate the client's implementation of `ItemProducer` and `ItemConsumer`.
 It comes in two flavors:

-### HazelcastRunnableProducer
+### HazelcastCallableProducer
-`WorkerProducer` is a `runnable` that encapsulate a `ItemProduce` and calls the client's implementation for producing data; This `runnable` will be present in all cluster node, however, will be active at once in an atomic cycle, this means that this `runnable` will die after the production process.
+`WorkerProducer` is a `callable` that encapsulate a `ItemProduce` and calls the client's implementation for producing data; This `callable` will be present in all cluster node, however, will be active at once in an atomic cycle, this means that this `callable` will die after the production process.

-### HazelcastRunnableConsumer
+### HazelcastCallableConsumer
-`WorkerConsumer` is a `runnable` that encapsulate a `ItemProcess` and calls the client's implementation for processing data; These `runnables` are present and active in all cluster nodes, and lives till the cluster member lives.
+`WorkerConsumer` is a `callable` that encapsulate a `ItemProcess` and calls the client's implementation for processing data; These `callables` are present and active in all cluster nodes, and lives till the cluster member lives.

 ## Configurations
 Cw defines a file `cw-network.properties` with the following mandatory property values: